-These are challenging, uncomfortable, crazy and I’m sure for many, anxious, fearful and perplexing times.
+These are challenging, uncomfortable, crazy, uncertain and, I’m sure for many, anxious, fearful and perplexing times.
 The question is this – how to deal with fear and anxiety?

-It’s only natural.
-We are all sailing in unchartered waters.
+We are all sailing in un-chartered waters during this pandemic.

 Psalm 46 is one of my favourite Psalms:

 “God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging.

 There is a river whose streams make glad the city of God, the holy place where the Most High dwells.
 God is within her, she will not fall; God will help her at break of day.

 Nations are in uproar, kingdoms fall; he lifts his voice, the earth melts.
 The LORD Almighty is with us; the God of Jacob is our fortress.
 Come and see what the LORD has done, the desolations he has brought on the earth.
 He makes wars cease to the ends of the earth.
 He breaks the bow and shatters the spear; he burns the shields with fire.